emptymusings/dexerpy/README.md

 # dexerpy
-Tracks glucose readings from the Dexcom G6 over time
+Tracks glucose readings from the Dexcom G6 over time, utilizing the pydexcom package